 My mission is to help you to be at peace by finding your own path in life, resolving difficulties and challenges along the way.

-I’ve been a Psychotherapist for the last decade.
+I’ve been a Psychotherapist for the last 12 years.
 This is work I feel deeply drawn to, I find great meaning in facilitating people’s healing.
 I became a psychotherapist to help clients evolve by providing a safe, energising therapeutic environment.
 I'm accredited as an Outcome Oriented Psychotherapist, which means I want to help you work out what you want from therapy, and then to move towards it.
 I'm also accredited to use Eye Movement Desensitisation and Reprocessing, which means I can help with things from the past that are upsetting, be they flashbacks, strong emotions, stuck thoughts or other ways that trauma affects you.

 I believe in playing to your strengths and drawing on your existing resources to be your best self.
 I treat each person as the unique individual they are, helping you determine what is right for you, and how you can grow the future that you want.